karlderkaefer/cdk-notifier/README.md

 ![example template extended](images/template-extended-with-resources.png)

 Optionally you can full customize the message by setting the flag `--custom-template` that points to a file with desired template.
 You can use the [default template](./transform/template.go) as an reference.
+[Sprig](https://github.com/Masterminds/sprig) functions are supported in custom templates.
-As alernative you can also set a multiline environment variable `CUSTOM_TEMPLATE`.
+As alternative you can also set a multiline environment variable `CUSTOM_TEMPLATE`.

 ```bash
 export CUSTOM_TEMPLATE="